syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 ### Universal Windows Platform (UWP)

-To launch the chart in UWP, call the  SfChartRenderer.Init()  in the MainPage constructor before the LoadApplication is called as demonstrated in the following code sample.
+To launch the chart in UWP, call the  SfChartRenderer.Init() method in the MainPage constructor before the LoadApplication is called as demonstrated in the following code sample.

 {% highlight C# %}